Concert Pharmaceuticals (NASDAQ:CNCE) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Concert Pharmaceuticals (NASDAQ:CNCE – Get Rating) in a research note published on Saturday.
-The brokerage issued a hold rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Concert Pharmaceuticals (NASDAQ:CNCE – Get Rating) in a research note released on Sunday morning.
+The firm issued a hold rating on the biotechnology company’s stock.

-Other analysts also recently issued reports about the stock.
-HC Wainwright reissued a buy rating and issued a $17.00 price target on shares of Concert Pharmaceuticals in a research note on Friday, March 4th.
+Several other brokerages have also recently weighed in on CNCE.
+HC Wainwright reissued a buy rating and issued a $17.00 price objective on shares of Concert Pharmaceuticals in a research note on Friday, March 4th.
 Zacks Investment Research raised shares of Concert Pharmaceuticals from a sell rating to a hold rating in a research note on Tuesday, January 11th.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to data from MarketBeat, Concert Pharmaceuticals presently has a consensus rating of Buy and a consensus price target of $12.00.
+Two analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and an average target price of $12.00.

-In related news, CEO Roger D. Tung sold 13,480 shares of the stock in a transaction that occurred on Tuesday, February 15th.
+In other Concert Pharmaceuticals news, CEO Roger D. Tung sold 13,480 shares of the company’s stock in a transaction on Tuesday, February 15th.
 The shares were sold at an average price of $3.09, for a total transaction of $41,653.20.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, CEO Roger D. Tung sold 9,240 shares of the stock in a transaction that occurred on Thursday, January 6th.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Roger D. Tung sold 9,240 shares of the company’s stock in a transaction on Thursday, January 6th.
 The shares were sold at an average price of $3.09, for a total transaction of $28,551.60.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 35,425 shares of company stock worth $109,692.
-Corporate insiders own 11.00% of the company’s stock.
+Insiders have sold 35,425 shares of company stock worth $109,692 in the last ninety days.
+Insiders own 10.80% of the company’s stock.

-A number of institutional investors have recently modified their holdings of the stock.
-Ingalls & Snyder LLC lifted its position in Concert Pharmaceuticals by 1.4% during the third quarter.
-Ingalls & Snyder LLC now owns 1,752,904 shares of the biotechnology company’s stock valued at $5,732,000 after purchasing an additional 24,004 shares during the period.
-Millennium Management LLC raised its position in Concert Pharmaceuticals by 19.7% in the fourth quarter.
-Millennium Management LLC now owns 1,349,229 shares of the biotechnology company’s stock worth $4,250,000 after acquiring an additional 221,599 shares during the period.
-Bank of America Corp DE raised its position in Concert Pharmaceuticals by 0.8% in the fourth quarter.
-Bank of America Corp DE now owns 1,007,258 shares of the biotechnology company’s stock worth $3,173,000 after acquiring an additional 8,004 shares during the period.
-Acadian Asset Management LLC raised its position in Concert Pharmaceuticals by 11.8% in the fourth quarter.
-Acadian Asset Management LLC now owns 782,813 shares of the biotechnology company’s stock worth $2,465,000 after acquiring an additional 82,473 shares during the period.
-Finally, BlackRock Inc. raised its position in Concert Pharmaceuticals by 7.5% in the third quarter.
-BlackRock Inc. now owns 719,973 shares of the biotechnology company’s stock worth $2,355,000 after acquiring an additional 49,938 shares during the period.
-Institutional investors own 61.38% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in the company.
+UBS Group AG boosted its position in shares of Concert Pharmaceuticals by 12.2% during the 3rd quarter.
+UBS Group AG now owns 28,665 shares of the biotechnology company’s stock worth $94,000 after purchasing an additional 3,121 shares in the last quarter.
+Two Sigma Advisers LP boosted its position in shares of Concert Pharmaceuticals by 6.9% during the 3rd quarter.
+Two Sigma Advisers LP now owns 49,500 shares of the biotechnology company’s stock worth $162,000 after purchasing an additional 3,200 shares in the last quarter.
+Bank of America Corp DE boosted its position in shares of Concert Pharmaceuticals by 0.8% during the 4th quarter.
+Bank of America Corp DE now owns 1,007,258 shares of the biotechnology company’s stock worth $3,173,000 after purchasing an additional 8,004 shares in the last quarter.
+Tudor Investment Corp Et Al boosted its position in shares of Concert Pharmaceuticals by 12.6% during the 3rd quarter.
+Tudor Investment Corp Et Al now owns 79,832 shares of the biotechnology company’s stock worth $261,000 after purchasing an additional 8,917 shares in the last quarter.
+Finally, IndexIQ Advisors LLC boosted its position in shares of Concert Pharmaceuticals by 11.1% during the 3rd quarter.
+IndexIQ Advisors LLC now owns 90,100 shares of the biotechnology company’s stock worth $295,000 after purchasing an additional 9,025 shares in the last quarter.
+61.38% of the stock is currently owned by institutional investors.

 About Concert Pharmaceuticals (Get Rating)